aryarm/varCA/scripts/README.md

 ### train_RF.R
 An R script for creating a trained classifier.
 We recommend using the `Snakefile-classify` pipeline to run this script.

+### tune_plot.R
+An R script for visualizing the results of hyperparameter tuning from the train_RF.R script.